Hong Kong Film Directors' Guild

 The Hong Kong Film Directors' Guild (HKFDG; 香港電影導演會) is an entertainment guild founded in 1989 to represent the interests of directors in the Hong Kong film industry.
 At the Hong Kong Film Awards committee member votes contribute a weight of 25% towards the overall score of in the categories Best Director, Best New Director and Best Visual Effects.

+Hong Kong Film Directors' Guild Awards

+The Hong Kong Film Directors' Guild Awards is an annual Hong Kong film awards ceremony organized by the Guild.
+It was established in 2006.